RohanGottipati/Typing/README.md

-# Typora

-A modern, feature-rich typing test application built with React, TypeScript, and Tailwind CSS.
+A typing test application built with React, TypeScript, and Tailwind CSS.
 Test your typing speed and accuracy with customizable test modes and real-time analytics.

 ## Features